-If you’re trying to think of somewhere to take a recently-bereaved dad for a spirit-lifting long weekend away, Amsterdam is surely a great choice.
+If you’re trying to think of somewhere to take a recently-bereaved dad for an uplifting long weekend away, Amsterdam is surely a great choice.

 Queen’s Day – The world’s largest street party

 Yes, I managed to choose the weekend of Queen’s Day – and the world’s biggest street party.
 Not that I knew it, at least at first.

 I’d decided that this long weekend would be a treat, so I’d booked us a couple of superior rooms at the gorgeous Grand Hotel* – an incredibly beautiful and luxurious place to stay.

 We got our first inkling of the forthcoming events when we left our hotel for a morning stroll, and saw people setting up boom boxes all around the canals.
 Tables offering ‘high tea’ were being arranged (and I’m not talking cucumber sandwiches and fairy cakes here).
 The streets were already filling up with excited people wearing lots of orange.

 As the day wore on, the crowds grew, until it became almost impossible to move.
 Eventually we sought refuge back in our hotel for lunch.

 Dinner – but not as we know it